reuttaldev/Machine-Learning/README.md

 Using 3 trees, train accuracy: 97.7%, test accuracy: 91.1%
 ```

 # Principal Component Analysis (PCA)

-In [pca.py](pca.py), I apply PCA for dimensionality reduction followed by Logistic Regression on the MNIST handwritten digits dataset.
+In [pca.py](pca.py), I implement PCA for dimensionality reduction on the MNIST handwritten digits dataset.
+PCA projects the 784-dimensional image data onto a smaller subspace while preserving maximum variance.

-PCA projects the 784-dimensional image data onto a smaller subspace while preserving maximum variance, using **power iteration** for ≤10 components or SVD otherwise.
+## Implementation
+The algorithm uses **power iteration** for ≤10 components and SVD otherwise.
 The reduced features are then classified using logistic regression to predict digits 0–9.

 **Example usage:**
 `python pca.py --max_iter=5`